 - Outdated software that cannot be exploited in the current configuration

 - Lack of SPF, DKIM & DMARC records

 - Missing HTTP security headers that do not directly lead to exploitable conditions

 - UAT / DEV environment

 Rules of Disclosure

-- The person reporting the bug or members of any external organization who were/are part of the supporting development teams, and their relatives are not allowed to participate in the Bug Bounty Program.
+- The security researcher reporting the bug or members of any external organization who were/are part of the supporting development teams and their relatives are not allowed to participate in the Bug Bounty Program.

 - Vulnerabilities reported should be from the latest stable version.

 - The bug must be new and not previously reported.
-The Upstox Security team will send a reply to you within couple of woking days if your submitted vulnerability has been previously reported.
+The Upstox Security team will send a reply to you within a couple of working days if your submitted vulnerability has been previously reported.

-- We may choose not to provide any monetary benefit if we feel the vulnerability is not critical and/or the submission doesn’t follow any of the guidelines provided by Upstox.
+- We may choose not to provide any monetary benefit if we feel the vulnerability is not critical or the submission doesn’t follow any of the guidelines provided by Upstox.

-- The bug should not be a random occurrence (i.e. can be reproduced easily).
+- The bug should not be a random occurrence (i.e., it can be reproduced easily).
 It must be remotely exploitable by us in a standard configuration.